The Star-Trek-like future...is happening today.

 Machine learning, VR, AR, AI, Big Data, Blockchain, cloud computing…the ecosystem is ever-changing.

 On the other side of things, talent is scarce.
-Competition is fierce and is putting pressure on salaries, on employer branding efforts and budgets.
-The median tenure, even at the well-established tech firms, can be as little as one year.
+Competition is fierce and is putting pressure on salaries, employer branding efforts, and budgets.
+The median tenure, even at well-established tech firms, can be as little as one year.

 Meet the Bogeyman: the Turnover Rate

 As per a LinkedIn report, tech has the highest turnover rate among all industries.
 The turnover rate is calculated by dividing the number of employees who left the company by the average number of employees in a certain period in time.
 It seems that the overall average revolves around 10%.
 As the percentage goes higher... let’s say HR people won’t look too happy.

 If we dig even deeper, data changes when we analyze it by occupations inside the vertical.

 So, a high turnover rate is bad...but how bad?
 How can you measure this?